 Physically the NCS is about 7cm x 3cm x 1.5cm with a USB3 Type A connector.
 Inside the NCS is a low power high performance Visual Processing Unit (VPU), similar to those used by DJI drones for visual based functionality such as “follow me” modes.

 In addition to it's small size, the NCS uses very little power - making it perfect for those battery powered Pi projects.
-The NCS has been available for the last 12 months and addresses the same use case as the recently announced Google Edge TPU Accelerator.
+The NCS has been available for the last 12 months and addresses the same use case as the Google Coral USB Accelerator.

 I purchased my NCS from RC Components for around 1000 NOK.
 I received the unit within 2 working days and was eager to get started!